cyanolupus/silverbullet-cf/README.md

 ### Setup
 1. Clone this repository
 2. Create an R2 bucket in your Cloudflare account
-3. Configure your `wrangler.toml` with your R2 bucket name
-4. Run `wrangler dev` for local development

 ### Building and Deployment
 The deployment process consists of several steps: